Xilinx/Alveo-Cards/master/debugging/_sources/README.rst.txt

 ############################################
-Alveo Card Debugging
+Alveo Card Debug Guide
 ############################################

-Quickly isolate, debug, and resolve a wide range of issues within the Vitis/XRT flow, from card installation through hardware validation.
+Quickly isolate, debug, and resolve a wide range of Alveo™ card related issues within the Vitis™/XRT flow, from card install through to hardware validation.

 *****